McScanlend History, Family Crest & Coats of Arms

 The surname McScanlend was first found in County Louth (Irish: Lú) the smallest county in Ireland, located on the East coast, in the Province of Leinster.
 "The Mac Scanlans were a sept of Louth, from whom the ancient locality of Bally Mac Scanlan took its name.
 The first of the family mentioned by D'Alton is Patrick O'Scanlan, who was made archbishop or Armagh in 1261. " According to O'Hart, the family claim descent from the Heremon Kings of Ireland, more specifically through the O'Shaughnessey pedigree as Tuadan, brother of Duach was the ancestor of O'Scannla which is Anglicized as Scanlan.
 However, MacLysaght claims that there are two quite distinct septs; the O Scannlain of Munster and MacScannlain of Louth.
 The latter claimed Bally Mac Scanlan (Ballymacscanlan) as their ancient homeland.
 He continues pointing out that there are six places names Ballymacscanlan throughout Ireland eluding to the family's widespread distribution.

-Important Dates for the McScanlend family
+Early History of the McScanlend family

 This web page shows only a small excerpt of our McScanlend research.
 Another 77 words (6 lines of text) covering the years 127 and 1272 are included under the topic Early McScanlend History in all our PDF Extended History products and printed products wherever possible.